waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `steps`: Allows movement between `ground` and `elevated_ground` in both directions.
 - `boulder_switch`: Floor switch for boulders.
 - `boulder_barrier`: Impassable barrier linked to a boulder switch.
 - `cleared_boulder_barrier`: A former barrier that acts as a one-way ramp.
-It is possible to move from `ground` (elevation 0) onto it, and from it onto `elevated_ground` (elevation 2), but it is NOT possible to move from it directly back down to `ground` or to enter it from a `ground` tile that is 'above' it (lower Y coordinate).
+It is possible to move from it onto `elevated_ground` (elevation 2), but it is NOT possible to move from it directly back down to `ground` or to enter it from ANY adjacent `ground` tile.
 - `hole`: Drops to a lower floor.
 Pushing a boulder into one causes it to appear on the floor below.
 - `spinner`: Forces movement.
 - `ladder_up` / `ladder_down`: Warps between floors.